Behavior¶

 suppress print of location (file, line number) |

-For investigation of a patterns matching behavior, the \run
+For investigation of a patterns matching behavior, the \run command

 may be used.